 Alex has lectured on the sanctions proceedings of Multilateral Development Banks (MDBs) to a number of institutions including the Brazilian Bar Association, the British Chamber of Commerce, the Korean Bar Association, the Shanghai Bar Association, English Law Week in Mexico, and he was a panellist at the 35th International Symposium on Economic Crime at Jesus College, Cambridge.
 His work on sanctions has continued through his efforts with Transparency International’s Suspension and Debarment Taskforce and Oxford International Organisations (a new OUP database) as a rapporteur.

 Alex has also lectured on international administrative law and the immunities of international organisations at the universities of Exeter, City of London, Brasilia, Hong Kong, La Sorbonne, and King’s College, and on the application of international human rights law to international organisations at the International Court of Justice and Stockholm Centre for International Law and Justice, as well as on the appeals systems of international organisations at the Council of Europe in Strasbourg.

 Alex was admitted to the New York Bar in 2019.
 He sits on the Bar Council International Committee and is a member of the New York State Bar Association.
 Before starting at the Bar, Alex worked as an intern at the International Criminal Court in the Office of the Prosecutor.
 He is also registered for direct access and qualified for litigation.

-- Co-author of the chapter on UK, UN and EU Sanctions in Smith, Owen, and Bodnar on Asset Recovery (Criminal Confiscation and Civil Recovery), OUP.
+- Co-authored the chapter on UK, UN and EU Sanctions in Smith, Owen, and Bodnar on Asset Recovery (Criminal Confiscation and Civil Recovery), OUP.

 - The International Administrative Law Centre of Excellence Legitimacy Index (all five editions: 2014-2018 – www.ialcoe.org/legitimacy-index).

 - Sanctions Procedures of the African Development Bank Group, OXIO 101, OUP (opil.ouplaw.com/home/OXIO).

 - Statute of the Administrative Tribunal of the Inter-American Development Bank Group, OXIO 152, OUP (opil.ouplaw.com/home/OXIO).

 - World Bank Sanctions Procedures, OXIO 41, OUP (ouplaw.com/home/OXIO).

 - Appeals Procedures of the Administrative Tribunal of the European Bank for Reconstruction and Development, OXIO 200, OUP (opil.ouplaw.com/home/OXIO).